First-time visitors to Croatia are often startled by the striking turquoise hue of its sea and see-straight-to-the-bottom waters.

-The pros and cons of each are a topic of debate – some swear by the crystal clear waters of a pebble beach not clouded by sand, while others need to feel the soft sandy powder between their toes.
+The pros and cons of each are a topic of debate – some swear by the crystal-clear waters of a pebble beach not clouded by sand, while others need to feel the soft powder between their toes.
 In Croatia, you’ll mostly find pebble beaches nestled in the coves of rocky shorelines, but there are also many sandy exceptions.

 And did you know that all beaches in Croatia are public?
 It’s the law!
 You can lay down your towel where you please – there’s no such thing as a private beach here.